Team Leidos leads logistics modernization program for Ministry of Defence

 The new contract is the latest in Leidos’ multi‑billion-dollar portfolio of logistics‑related projects, including contracts as diverse as integrated logistics support for the United States military, maintaining scientific bases in Antarctica, and packaging and kitting for NASA.

 Once upon a time, logistics mainly involved moving materials from one location to another.
 Today, it is a multi-billion-pound business that has critical implications for the industries it supports.
 Multi‑national companies such as Walmart and Dell have made a science of ‘just-in-time’ inventory management, reducing inventory to levels that could not have been imagined even a decade ago.
 Elements of defence procurement processes, however, have remained rooted in tradition rather than up‑to‑date principles of supply chain management.

 Leveraging best practices

 Militaries across the globe need to modernise supply chains.
 In recent years, stock in warehouses is often held back in case demand surges due to a rapid deployment or emergency.
 But this can create ripples down the line for distribution and cost, resulting in shortages and undocumented inventory, making it impossible to locate an item when it’s really needed.

-Gaffney says: “Construction was completed in 11 months using an innovative facility design from KN [Kuehne + Nagel], and so far, the project is meeting or exceeding its goals.
-We have been filling in the IT, and are already storing some stock at the facility, that will eventually hold 75 percent of the U.K. MOD’s NATO Stock Numbers (NSNs).”
+Gaffney says, “Construction was completed in 11 months using an innovative facility design from KN [Kuehne + Nagel], and so far, the project is meeting or exceeding its goals.
+We have been filling in the IT, and are already storing some stock at the facility, that will eventually hold 75% of the UK MOD’s NATO Stock Numbers (NSNs).”